EVORA is committed to protecting your privacy.

-The personal data we hold about you is yourdata, so you have certain rights over the data under the GDPR.
-This section summarises your rights and how you can exercise them (generally free of charge).
+The personal data we hold about you is your data, and you have certain rights over the data under applicable data protection laws.
+This section summarises the rights you have where your personal data is protected under UK data protection legislation.

-Where we are processing your data based on your consentyou can withdraw that consentand we must immediately stop processing your data.
-Please note that up to that point, we’re acting lawfully with your consent, withdrawal of consent cannot be backdated.
+- Where we are processing your data based on your consent you can withdraw that consent and we must immediately stop processing your data.

-Where we process your data based on a “legitimate interest” (underlined in the section on “purpose and lawful basis”, above) you still have the right to object to our processing of that data if you feel it impacts on your fundamental rights and freedoms.
-From that point, we must stop processing your data until we have determined whether your rights override our interests.
+- Where we process your data based on a “legitimate interest” (underlined in the section on “purpose and lawful basis”, above) you still have the right to object to our processing of that data if you feel it impacts on your fundamental rights and freedoms.

-You also have the right to objectwhere we are processing your personal data for direct marketing purposes.
-The easiest way to do this is to use the unsubscribe links at the bottom of all marketing emails.
+- You also have the right to object where we are processing your personal data for direct marketing purposes.
+The easiest way to do this is to use the unsubscribe links at the bottom of all marketing

-Finally, you have the right to request thetransferof your personal data to you or a third party in a structured, commonly used, machine-readable format.
-Note that this right only applies to automated processing of information about you, which we carry out based on your consent or where it is necessary to perform a contract with you.
+- Finally, you have the right to request the transfer of your personal data to you or a third party in a structured, commonly used, machine-readable format in certain circumstances.

 Automated processing of your personal data

-Note that you have a right to object to any decisions being taken through the processing of your personal data by automated means if they produce legal effects concerning you or similarly significant effects on you.
+You have a right to object to any decisions being taken through the processing of your personal data by automated means if they produce legal effects concerning you or similarly significant effects on you.
 We can confirm that we do not undertake any automated decision-making, or profiling, based on the processing of personal data.

 Keeping your personal information secure